Peilonrayz/envee/README.rst

 About
 -----

-Easily manage multiple programming environments with ease.
+Manage multiple programming environments with ease.

 Installation
 ------------